DubzVX/writeup/AngstromCTF2018/Writeup.md

 r
 ```

-We go connect in ssh, execut it, and we have our flag in the stack : password s3cret_pa55word
+We go connect in ssh, execut it, and we have our password in the stack : s3cret_pa55word
 ![Alt TAG](https://github.com/Dubzctf/writeup/blob/master/AngstromCTF2018/image/stackre1.png)
+</br>Just run it with this password and you have your flag.

 ### RE2